kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 Some other advantages:

-* Working with manifests lets us release a new dashboard version without needing a new operator version
+* Working with manifests lets us release a new guestbook version without needing a new operator version
 * The declarative manifest makes it easier for users to understand what is changing in each version